shawnduong18/ucsd-parking-dashboard/README.md

 The current iteration of the project is a foundation that can grow considerably with more data.
 Some directions worth exploring:

 **Real-time sensor integration** would be the single most impactful improvement.
 Connecting to live occupancy feeds would transform the tool from a historical pattern guide into a day-of planning resource, something closer to the live traffic layer in Google Maps.

-**A Google Maps or campus schematic overlay** for the interactive map would replace the current stylized campus drawing with accurate lot boundaries and real geography, making the Find Parking tool significantly more intuitive.

 **Exam period and event flagging** would add an important layer of context.
 Parking during finals week behaves very differently from a typical Tuesday in October, and the current model has no way to distinguish between the two.